Top 5 tips for getting your tech startup off the ground

 Finally, keeping up to date with your accounts also instills an much better business mindset in entrepreneurs.
 It grounds them in the fundamental principle of being in business – making money.
 Aside from keeping on top of profits, it’s also useful to keep on top of how your assets and liabilities are moving in relation to each other.
 If debtors and creditors are increasing exponentially, the good news is you product or service has a market.
 The bad news is your startup is at risk of over-trading if you don’t find a means of properly financing the business.

 You also need to be crystal clear about your customers.
-Who are they, why do they need what you’ve got and are they willing to pay to get it?
-You should also understand that jut because your product may be better and cheaper than a competitors, customers won’t automatically flock to you.
+Who are they, why do they need what you’ve got, and are they willing to pay to get it?
+You should also understand that just because your product may be better and cheaper than a competitor’s, customers won’t automatically flock to you.
 This goes to brand.
 Brand matters.

-You may have developed a pair of smart running shoes that link to a smart phone app to tell you if your running technique and posture is off and how to adjust and measures your heat rate, speed and distance.
+You may have developed a pair of smart running shoes that link to a smartphone app to tell you if your running technique and posture are off and how to adjust, and measures your heart rate, speed and distance.
 Great.
 I’d buy that.
 But I’m a geek and a focus group of one.
 The market?
 They’ll ignore you and continue to buy Nike, Adidas and Reebok.
 Because they have the brand clout.
 People buy these brands without even thinking about it.
 Without even knowing why they’re buying them.
 It doesn’t matter that your product is better, cheaper, smarter, more environmentally friendly, will make you live longer and grow taller and make you more attractive to the opposite sex.
 So understand that the best move here mightn’t be taking on the big boys but targeting the niche and adjusting.

-That’s a crude and fictitious example but shows how understanding your market can totally redirect where your business will goes in comparison to where you thought it would go.
+That’s a crude and fictitious example but shows how understanding your market can totally redirect where your business will go in comparison to where you thought it would go.